How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 Proper nail care ensures that your gel polish continues to look good for as long as possible, and keeps your skin and nails healthy.

-Apply cuticle oil daily while maintaining gel nails.
 That is, every time you wash your hands, in the morning and at night.
 Basically, whenever you notice your skin is dry.

-A good cuticle keeps the nails elastic and skin soft.
+A good cuticle oil keeps the nails elastic and skin soft.
 Mediocre oils wouldn't penetrate and sit on top of the nails.

-How to apply gel polish on acrylic nails
+How to apply gel polish on acrylics

 In combining gel polish with acrylic nails, your nail art can last as long as 6 weeks with only minor touch-ups.
 Familiarize yourself gel vs acrylics nails differences before proceeding.